Pentair (NYSE:PNR) Releases Q3 2021 Earnings Guidance

-Pentair (NYSE:PNR) last announced its quarterly earnings results on Tuesday, July 27th.
-The industrial products company reported $0.84 earnings per share for the quarter, beating analysts’ consensus estimates of $0.80 by $0.04.
-The firm had revenue of $941.10 million for the quarter, compared to analysts’ expectations of $912.55 million.
-Pentair had a net margin of 13.95% and a return on equity of 23.69%.
-Pentair’s revenue was up 31.9% compared to the same quarter last year.
-During the same period in the previous year, the company posted $0.59 earnings per share.
-Equities analysts expect that Pentair will post 3.39 earnings per share for the current year.
+Pentair (NYSE:PNR) last posted its quarterly earnings results on Tuesday, July 27th.
+The industrial products company reported $0.84 EPS for the quarter, beating the consensus estimate of $0.80 by $0.04.
+The company had revenue of $941.10 million during the quarter, compared to analysts’ expectations of $912.55 million.
+Pentair had a return on equity of 23.69% and a net margin of 13.95%.
+The firm’s revenue was up 31.9% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.59 EPS.
+As a group, equities analysts predict that Pentair will post 3.39 EPS for the current year.

-In other Pentair news, EVP John H. Jacko sold 30,979 shares of the business’s stock in a transaction on Monday, May 10th.
-The shares were sold at an average price of $69.51, for a total transaction of $2,153,350.29.
-Following the completion of the sale, the executive vice president now owns 10,790 shares in the company, valued at $750,012.90.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-0.96% of the stock is owned by insiders.
+In related news, EVP John H. Jacko sold 30,979 shares of the stock in a transaction that occurred on Monday, May 10th.
+The stock was sold at an average price of $69.51, for a total transaction of $2,153,350.29.
+Following the completion of the sale, the executive vice president now owns 10,790 shares in the company, valued at approximately $750,012.90.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Corporate insiders own 0.96% of the company’s stock.

 Pentair Company Profile